Lukem121/bang-your-browser/README.md

 ## Technical Details

-This project is built as a Cloudflare Worker using TypeScript.
-It maintains a database of bang commands and their corresponding search URLs, redirecting users to the appropriate search results page based on their query.
+This project is built as a Progressive Web Application using TypeScript and Vite.
+It maintains a local database of bang commands and their corresponding search URLs, redirecting users to the appropriate search results page based on their query.
+The application runs entirely in the browser, making it fast and privacy-friendly.

-## Development

-### Prerequisites
+### Key Features

+- Runs completely client-side as a PWA
+- No server required - all redirects happen in your browser
+- Can work offline once installed
+- Saves your default bang preference locally
-- Node.js
+- Lightweight and fast
-- npm or yarn

-### Setup
+### Setup Local

 1. Clone the repository
 2. Install dependencies: `npm install`
 3. Run locally: `npm run dev`
-4. Deploy: `npm run deploy`
+4. Build for production: `npm run build`